A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Introduction

-In 1963 \cite{Steinhaus1963}, H. Steinhaus posed the elementary problem which consists to determined if there exists, for every positive integer $m$ such that $(m+1)m/2$ is even, a binary Steinhaus triangle of order $m$ containing as many $0$'s as $1$'s.
-This problem was solved, for the first time, by H. Harborth in 1972 \cite{Harborth1972}.
-For every positive integer $m\equiv0$ or $3\pmod{4}$, he explicitly build at least four such binary Steinhaus triangles of order $m$.
-Other solutions of the Steinhaus's problem appear in the literature \cite{Eliahou2007,Eliahou2004,Eliahou2005}.
-A generalization of this problem in any finite cyclic group was posed by J. C. Molluzzo in 1976 \cite{Molluzzo1978}.
+In 1963 \cite{Steinhaus1963}, H.~Steinhaus posed the elementary problem of determining if there exists, for every $m\geq1$ such that $(m+1)m/2$ is even, a binary Steinhaus triangle of order $m$ containing as many $0$'s as $1$'s.
+This problem was solved, for the first time, by H.~Harborth in 1972 \cite{Harborth1972}.
+For every $m\equiv0$ or $3\pmod{4}$, he explicitly built at least four such binary Steinhaus triangles of order $m$.
+Other solutions of the Steinhaus problem appear in the literature \cite{Eliahou2007,Eliahou2004,Eliahou2005}.
+A generalization of this problem in any finite cyclic group was posed by J.C.~Molluzzo in 1976 \cite{Molluzzo1978}.

 A finite multiset $M$ in $\Zn$ is said to be \textit{balanced} if each element of $\Zn$ appears in $M$ with the same multiplicity.
-Thus, if we denote by $\m_M : \Zn\longrightarrow\N$ the multiplicity function associated with $M$, then the multiset $M$ is balanced if and only if $\m_M$ is the constant function on $\Zn$ equal to $|M|/n$, where $|M|$ denotes the cardinality of $M$.
+Thus, the multiset $M$ is balanced if and only if $\m_M$ is the constant function on $\Zn$ equal to $|M|/n$.

 \begin{prob}[Molluzzo,1976] Let $n$ be a positive integer.
-For every positive integer $m$ such that the binomial coefficient $\binom{m+1}{2}$ is divisible by $n$, does there exist a balanced Steinhaus triangle of order $m$ in $\Zn$? \end{prob}
+For every $m\geq1$ such that the binomial coefficient $\binom{m+1}{2}$ is divisible by $n$, does there exist a balanced Steinhaus triangle of order $m$ in $\Zn$? \end{prob}